 Mercae awoke in a field of fuchsia.
-He rose slowly; his old back creaked as he got to his feet.
-He felt like he had just fallen from a cliff.
+He rose slowly; his old back creaked as he got to his feet, he felt like he had just fallen from a cliff.

 He looked around and oriented himself.
 He stood amidst waist-high reddish-pink grass.
-A soft breeze blew and sent out a ripple in a sea of long, thin blades.
-He noticed that he was in a clearing.
+A soft breeze blew and sent out a ripple in a sea of long, thin blades and he noticed that he was in a clearing.
 Around the rippling grass, about five meters from Mercae’s position, there was a line of tall objects.
 They seemed to be trees but were alien in shape.
 He squinted his aging, yet piercing, eyes of cerulean and saw movement.
 Whatever these organisms were, they were not stationary.

 Mercae then pondered upon why and how he was here; at that moment, in this place.
 He looked down at his wrinkled hands and flexed his long, dexterous fingers.
 He raised them to the sky and blocked out the light from the sun.
-It was then that he realized that there were two.
-One large red sphere, directly above, and a smaller lilac one, hanging about halfway between the red sun and the wavering treeline before him.
+It was then that he realized that there were two: one large red sphere, directly above, and a smaller lilac one, hanging about halfway between the red sun and the wavering treeline before him.
 They were both tremendously vibrant against a pitch-black sky.

-After a few moments he concluded aloud, “Yep, it’s a rock.
+After a few moments, he concluded aloud, “Yep, it’s a rock.
 But is it a dream rock?”
 He tossed the pebble into the air and watched as it drifted slowly upward instead of falling back to the ground as he expected.
 “Hm… odd,” he remarked as he scratched his chin.

 A surge from within then convinced Mercae to move.
 “I don’t know what’s going on, but I’ll be damned if that deters me from exploring.”
 He then marched forward, slapping the pebble out of his way as he headed to the edge of the grass.
 The small rock went sailing off into the sky, though the blue one paid it no mind.

-As he approached the tall trees he noticed why they were moving.
-They were covered in a pulsating moss.
+As he approached the tall trees, he noticed why they were moving: they were covered in a pulsating moss.
 The moss was shifting colour as it expanded and contracted; red when enlarged, orange when shrunken.

 Mercae plucked a long blade of grass and prodded the moss with it.
 The moss quivered, shrank inward, and stayed orange for a few seconds.
 It then returned to its normal pulsations.
 “Neat,” Mercae concluded before he walked around the mossy trunk while he observed the branches above.
 They were moss-free and a dull purple-gray in colour.
-Their leaves, however, were crimson.
-They stood out against the black sky but blended with the sunlight from the red and lilac orbs overhead in a fascinating way.
+Their leaves, however, were crimson, and they stood out against the black sky but blended with the sunlight from the red and lilac orbs overhead in a fascinating way.
 It was almost as if they were melting into the air.

 “What kind of wizard wouldn’t test things out?”
 He justified to himself as he picked up a purplish-gray stick in his free hand.
-He then pointed both of his makeshift-wands ahead of himself, towards the most open area of the forest.
+He then pointed both of his makeshift wands ahead of himself, towards the most open area of the forest.
 “Fire probably isn’t a good idea, especially while not knowing the flammability of the vegetation.
-But… what about some physics magic?
+But…what about some physics magic?
 Heh heh heh…”

 “Nice.
 So this land’s weird, selective gravity combined with physics magic means I can make blades of grass into throwing knives.”
 Mercae smiled to himself as he plodded forward, following the ghost of a memory.
 He always enjoyed gently shifting the mass of an object, he always felt like it was similar to adjusting a crooked painting or lining up a shelf of books neatly.

 Mercae approached the rocking chair and recalled the man’s identity.
 “Your head looks like a fruit,” he said as he stopped before the seated one.

-“You haven’t seen yours recently, have you?” the more wizened one retorted with vigor, not missing a beat.
+“You haven’t seen yours recently, have you?” the more wizened one retorted with vigour, not missing a beat.
 “Take a good look into that pond there, and then tell me whose head looks like produce.”
 The rocking chair rider nodded his head to a small, clear pool of water to Mercae’s right.
 Strange honking plants surrounded it with yellow bell-like flowers.
-There were also translucent orange domes on the water’s surface that wobbled on occasion.
+There were also translucent orange domes on the light blue water’s surface that wobbled on occasion.

 Mercae heeded his companion and walked over to the pond and stared at his reflection.
 What stared back was his face, unsurprisingly.
 Though, his horns were different from how he remembered them.
 Instead of simply curling upward like two hooks, they now curved outward from his temples and bloomed.
-Halfway up from their bases, they seemed to have unraveled and continued arcing upwards, each strand in ever more chaotic paths.
+Halfway up from their bases, they seemed to have unraveled and continued arcing upwards, each strand in chaotic paths.

 “I don’t know.
 I woke up in a clearing near here and was wondering if you knew anything,” Mercae stated more than asked as he stepped away from the pond.

 “I know nothing about your situation.
 The last time you darkened my doorstep was because you were cast out of another dimension.
 I recall you mentioning something about a tentacle monster and flipping a tower.”
-Shaw replied slowly, the creaking of his chair filled the silence between words.
+Shaw replied slowly, the creaking of his chair filling the silence between words.

 “In hindsight, I should have expected such a retaliation.
-The reason I flipped that fiend’s tower in the first place was because it was harvesting bodies for its sinister agenda,” Mercae said before he walked over to the wall of the wooden hut nearest to the seated Shaw.
+The reason I flipped that fiend’s tower in the first place was because it was harvesting essence for its sinister agenda,” Mercae said before he walked over to the wall of the wooden hut nearest to the seated Shaw.
 He leaned upon it in a spot under the roof, enjoying the coolness of the shade.
 “What was I supposed to do?
 Not try to foil its sick plans?”
 He asked, trying to justify his actions.

 “You always shoot first and think later,” Shaw pointed out.
 “I bet that’s why you’re here now as well.
 You probably got yourself thrown out of another dimension and into my wrinkled hands.”